Asymptotic enumeration of normal and hybridization networks via tree decoration: Introduction

 \section{Introduction}

-Rooted phylogenetic networks provide a precise way to represent the evolution of objects (species, viruses, languages etc.) under the twin processes of speciation and reticulation \cite{hus10}.
+Rooted phylogenetic networks (defined in Section~\ref{def} below) provide a precise way to represent the evolution of objects (species, viruses, languages etc.) under the twin processes of speciation and reticulation \cite{hus10}.
 The leaves (vertices of out-degree 0) of these networks typically correspond to observed individuals at the present, and the other vertices correspond to ancestral species.
 Over the last two decades, the mathematical, statistical, and computational properties of phylogenetic networks have become an active area of research.
-Various classes of networks with particular properties have been identified and enumerated, and the relationships between various classes of networks has been investigated (for a recent survey, see \cite{kon22}).
+Various classes of networks with particular properties have been identified, and the relationships between various classes of networks has been investigated (for a recent survey, see \cite{kon22}).
+Exact and asymptotic enumeration techniques can then be used to determine the size of different network classes, and thereby compare the sizes of a class to a given subclass.
+Combinatorial enumeration can also provides structural insight into various network classes, since such insights often arise as a byproduct of counting results.

 The simplest phylogenetic network is a rooted tree, which models speciation (only).
 A slightly more general class is that of hybridization networks, which also allow pairs of species in the past to combine to form new (hybrid) species.
-More general classes of networks allow for a greater variety of reticulate evolution; for example, lateral gene transfer.

 In this paper, we focus on a class of networks that includes hybridization networks, but is slightly more general, namely the class of {\em normal} networks.
 Such networks enjoy a number of desirable properties (see e.g., \cite{fra21}).
-We describe a new way to asymptotically count the class of normal networks with $n$ leaves and $k$ reticulation vertices as $n$ becomes large (with $k$ fixed), a topic that has been investigated by quite different methods in \cite{Fuchs et al. 2019}, \cite{Fuchs et al. 2021} and \cite{Fuchs et al. 2022}.
+We describe a new way to asymptotically count the class of normal networks with $n$ leaves and $k$ reticulation vertices as $n$ becomes large (with $k$ fixed), a topic that has been investigated by quite different methods by the first author in \cite{Fuchs et al. 2019}, \cite{Fuchs et al. 2021} and \cite{Fuchs et al. 2022}.
 We then show how the results can be extended to allow $k$ to grow (slowly) with $n$, and then extend this approach to the subclass of hybridization networks.
 We begin with some definitions.